Illumina/strelka/docs/developerGuide/README.md

 instructions including additional details of interest to methods developers.

-### Building from source repository vs. versioned code distribution:
+### Building from source repository vs. versioned code distribution

 When the source repository is cloned from github, it is configured for development rather than user distribution.
 In this configuration all builds are strict such that:
 * all warnings are treated as errors
-* if cppcheck is found any detected cppcheck issue is converted to a build error
+* if cppcheck is found any detected cppcheck issue is converted to a build error (see details below)

 Note that all unit tests are always run and required to pass for the build procedure to complete.

-### Static code analysis
+### Static analysis

-As described above, if the c++ static analyzer cppcheck is found in the users `PATH` during configuration, then it will be run against the entire c++ portion of the source tree as part of the build process, and any cppcheck warning will be treated as a build error.
-Execution of cppcheck is managed by [run_cppcheck.py](../../src/srcqc/run_cppcheck.py)

-The Strelka source code is currently maintained to screen against all warnings from cppcheck v1.69 only.
+When the build is configured for development, static analysis is run on all project c++ source using cppcheck, so long as an appropriate cppcheck version can be found in the user's path.
+This static analysis step is configured as follows:
+* cppcheck will be used if it can be found in the user's path and the version found is at least 1.69
+* The script which runs and interprets cppcheck is [run_cppcheck.py](../../src/srcqc/run_cppcheck.py).
+* Any cppcheck warning will be treated as an error.
+A few warnings are suppressed, depending on the cppcheck version.
+* All cppcheck warnings are reformatted to follow standard gcc/clang error message style to work correctly in most IDEs.
+* All project c++ code will be analyzed, but third-party/redistributed packages are ignored.

 ### Source auto-documentation